wolfgangcstrack/coursework-kitten/README.md

 # CIS29: Advanced C++ - All Labs
 This repository contains all the labs assigned during De Anza College's CIS29 course for Spring 2015.
+All labs were created using Visual Studio Express 2013 for Windows Desktop.
 Each lab should contain its own README.md but the following descriptions are summaries of what each lab is about:

 ## <a href="./Lab-0">Lab 0</a>
 For this lab, we were given three different assignment descriptions and were asked to choose one.
 The lab itself